tektutor/openshift-tekton-march-2022/Day3/README.md

 oc logs deployment.apps/memcached-operator-controller-manager -c manager -n memcached-operator-system
 </pre>

-# Extending OpenShift API by adding our own Custom Resource
+# ⛹️‍♂️ Lab - Extending OpenShift API by adding our own Custom Resource

 Let's create the CustomResourceDefinition to add a new type of Resource called Training